botansky/unreal-procedural-terrain/README.md

 <em>Matan Botansky</em>
 <br><br>

 The broad idea of this project was to make an actor in UE4 that generates a tile of terrain based on a 3-layer noise calculation that mimics real-life terrain, while utilising a mix of textures in reference to the noise calculation to form its material, all while involving a PRNG seed system that can regenerate the base noise maps for each terrain sample.
-Project timeline was limited to Spring Break 2022 (only 7 days).
 <br><br>

 <b>Generating the Noise:</b>